Innovative Leadership Significantly Impacts Worthington Industries Bottom Line by Facilitating Successful ERP Transition

-Reducing scrap
+- Reducing scrap

 - Increasing efficiency of operational processes from the sales order process to purchasing and logistics.

 The technology chosen to support the goal was Oracle’s ERP solution.
 However, implementing the system across a large organization would require much more than a technology installation.
 To be successful, Worthington needed to make organizational changes, learn new processes, and change how it did business.

 “Maureen worked with us from a high level to develop a strategic plan to bring about change.
 The implementation of the Oracle system also required us to review a level of detail such as evaluating positions, defining new roles, and determining what the new organization would look like,” noted Spitzen.

 Metcalf & Associates (now Innovative Leadership Institute) took a holistic view of the challenges and made practical recommendations that could be implemented in a manufacturing environment.
 They quickly delivered tangible value and modified their approach when changes arose.
 Their contribution made a significant impact on our ability to implement successfully.
 Metcalf created much of the foundation material that allowed for successful implementation, including tools such as:

-- An end to end flow chart defining business processes impacted by the system—with color coding indicating the impact of change on people, customers, high-risk areas, and new processes.
+- An end-to-end flow chart defines business processes impacted by the system—with color coding indicating the impact of change on people, customers, high-risk areas, and new processes.

 - An online tool to explain and communicate the changes to the entire organization and each job function.

-- A job re-definement before system launch that helped to minimize the change in high impact positions.
+- A job re-definement before the system launch helped to minimize the change in high-impact positions.

 - Standard operating procedures for processes that would change significantly.